In This Post:

 - Introduce students to the power of volunteerism.
 One of the most impactful ways we can help students help themselves, is by empowering them to help others.
 Invite outside presenters to solicit student volunteers in the completion of their organization’s work.
 Depending on the age of the students with whom you work, students can recoup volunteer hours for school and/or extracurriculars.

 - Allow students to move.
 The human body craves movement; it’s what it was designed to do.
 When we move, endorphins are released that give the body a natural high.
 Too much of a student’s day revolves around being idle.
 Teachers must encourage student movement when assignments/tasks are complete.
 Set-up small games for students to engage in that promote movement: Simon Says, a simple classroom walk through the building, a scavenger hunt in the classroom, etc. All of these things require students to get up and move.
+This might actually encourage students to explore more activities of their interest during the summer vacation, like taking surfing lessons in san diego or rock climbing, or even painting or dancing!

 The important thing to remember with all of these suggestions, is that educators must get students talking about how they feel after engaging in them.
 The idea is for students to use these strategies to fill the downtime outside of the classroom too; specifically in the summertime.
 The consistency in which we introduce the use of these strategies in the classroom, will become ingrained in our students and will encourage them to continue their practice well after school is over.